neoedenergo/mod-all-classes-hunter-pet/README.md

 You can either use my tool to patch your binary:

-Download X and patch your wow.exe with the ``All Classes Hunter Pet UI`` option.
+Download [https://forgejo.neoeden.org/ergo/wow-335a-client-binary-patcher](https://forgejo.neoeden.org/ergo/wow-335a-client-binary-patcher) and patch your wow.exe with the ``All Classes Hunter Pet UI`` option.

 Or you can edit your binary yourself using a disassembler: